MicrosoftDocs/sql-docs/azure-sql/managed-instance/backup-transparency.md

 - Fields that aren't relevant to the cloud aren't populated.
 Examples include the machine name, the physical drive, and the physical name.
 - Backup information is inserted into the `msdb` database when the backup is finished.
 Ongoing backups aren't supported.
-- The `msdb` database maintains records of automatic backups for up to 60 days, while the history of user-initiated backups, such as COPY-ONLY, is preserved indefinitely.
+- The `msdb` database maintains records of automatic backups for up to 60 days, while the history of user-initiated backups, such as copy-only, is preserved indefinitely.

 ## Next steps